DEPARTMENT OF BAPTIST HOSPITAL1200 Gulf Breeze Parkway

 Gulf Breeze FL , 32561

-Caroline M. Wolverton, D.O., is a highly trained, family medicine physician who provides quality and convenient health care to the residents of Gulf Breeze.
-She and her dedicated staff are now welcoming new patients.
+Caroline M. Wolverton, D.O., is a highly trained, family medicine physician who has experience in osteopathic manipulative treatment which is a hands-on technique used to diagnose, treat and prevent illness or injury.
+Dr. Wolverton provides quality and convenient health care to the residents of Gulf Breeze and is currently welcoming new patients.

 University of Pikeville Kentucky College of Osteopathic Medicine